 - Soil type: Sandy soils respond to pH changes faster than clay soils [2].

-- Current soil pH: Testing your soil’s pH is vital to determine how much adjustment is necessary.
+- Current soil pH: Testing your soil’s pH is crucial to determine the necessary adjustments.

 - Water: Alkaline water can also raise soil pH over time.